JubothoRepositories/TechnicalTest/ReadMe.md

 ## Used technologies, frameworks, etc
 I am using
  - Visual Studio 2019.
 For c# I prefer it over Visual Studio code
- - .net core 3.0 for all projects. (the most important featgure of 3.1 is it's 3 years supprt, 3.0 reach end-of-life on 03.03.2020, but this is not an issue for this project)
+ - .net core 3.0 for all projects. (yeah, I know 3.1 is here, but the most important feature of 3.1 is it's 3 years supprt, 3.0 reach end-of-life on 03.03.2020 and this is okay)
  - NUnit for unit-testing framework, because it's one of the oldest one but still in active development, they are supporting .net core in visual studio and is very widely known and unit-testing framework
- - Moq for mocking library because it's really so great library
+ - Moq for mocking library because it really rocks
  - JetBrains dotCover for coverage of the tests.
 With 30 tests it's 100%.
 Some of them are not required for that coverage, but the coverage is not the only metric which should be observed in order to have useful tests
  - Integration tests, despite the fact we already have 100% from the unit tests.
 Integration tests are pretty important, because they help exposing the faults in the interaction between the units
+ - Newtonsoft json.net. (yeah, I know about the 'new' kid - System.Text.Json, faster, less memory, etc, but does not support schemas yet)
+ - Newtonsoft schema.
+Not free, 1000 validations per hour, there are some free libraries, but combines good with their json livrary

  - the new switch expression, again from c# 8, no need to - but it's really cool
  - strict validation rules (with fluent validation), I try to never allow on object to exist in an invalid state, which saves tons of worries and further validations after creations